ionic-team/ionic-framework/core/src/components/refresher/readme.md

 Both iOS and Android platforms provide refreshers that take advantage of properties exposed by their respective devices that give pull to refresh a fluid, native-like feel.

 Certain properties such as `pullMin` and `snapbackDuration` are not compatible because much of the native refreshers are scroll-based.
-See [ion-refresher Properties](#properties) for more information.
+See [Refresher Properties](#properties) for more information.

 #### iOS Usage